Care Sheet: Flightless Fruit Fly (drosophila melanogaster)

 In captivity, drosophila melanogaster is commonly used for studies in labs due to their short lifespan, ease of breeding and genetic selection.
 Due to this, vestigial wing (small reduced wing) varieties exist.
 This has made it easier to handle these flies, both for scientists and hobbyists!

-Sexing drosophila melanogaster is normally not needed when breeding, as cultures are started with 50-100 flies usually.
+Sexing drosophila melanogaster is normally not needed when breeding, as shipped cultures are started with 50-100 flies usually (at home you only need 20 flies to create a bumper culture).
 It is quite easy to tell apart males and females, as they are sexually dimorphic.
 Males have shorter abdomens and have a distinct black patch on the end of the abdomen.

 The reproduction of drosophila melanogaster is well studied, their sexual preferences and biological development are extremely detailed in knowledge, but we will cover only the basics we need to know as hobbyists.

 Handy Tip: Label the date of when a culture was started on the container.
 This will help you keep track of multiple colonies and how they are doing!

 The life cycle of a single fly usually plays out for about 21 days, from egg to death.
 In warmer temperatures this may be faster, and in cooler temperatures much slower.
 In winter, you may need to heat your cultures.

 The female fly can lay up to 100 eggs a day, and will do so into the nutrient rich substrate.